 Below is some key information that you might need to refer to as the year progresses.
 Please feel free to contact me via email or call to the front office rather than at the end or start of the day and I will get back to you.

-It is more beneficial to work on spellings and times tables in short bursts; 5-10 minutes every day, rather than longer sessions.
+Each week, as a part of their home learning, children will be expected to learn a set of spellings which they will be quizzed on Friday of the following week.
+These spellings are based on the Year Three and Four National Curriculum spelling list.
+Children should be encouraged to look for and learn spelling patterns in these words and other words.
+Please practise these regularly at home.
+It is more beneficial to work on spellings in short bursts; 5-10 minutes every day, rather than longer sessions.
 It is also very helpful to encourage your child to learn the meanings of these words (and other unfamiliar words) as well as helping them to develop their ability to apply these in context by writing a few sentences.

 Pick up and drop off

 If you would like to speak to the class teacher, please see her at pickup or dropoff or make an appointment via office for after school.